 However, the emergence of the Delta virus in May 2021 pushed the country’s capabilities to their limit.
-In response to the latest outbreak, the government has issued strict stay-at-home orders in major cities like Ho Chi Minh City and Hanoi.
-Vietnam’s aviation authorities recently requested local airlines stop selling tickets for domestic flights until further notice, in a bid to curb the rising number of cases nationwide.
+In response to the last outbreak, the government issued strict stay-at-home orders in major cities like Ho Chi Minh City and Hanoi.
+The situation has now improved, and the country is looking to safely and steadily reopen its tourism infrastructure in the months ahead.

 The Panorama Destination Vietnam office has been put into ‘hibernation’ until further notice, or until the global Covid-19 situation has stabilised.
 We are working to ensure the safety of Panorama Destination clients when the country, and our operations, reopen.
 We have already introduced a set of health and safety protocols based on a dedicated Covid-19 policy and continue to work alongside the Government and with other DMCs in Southeast Asia, to ensure safe and standardised services for all returning visitors.
 Our offices in Thailand, Malaysia and Indonesia remain open.
 Panorama Destination will continue to provide the latest breaking news regarding Covid-19 and its impact on tourism via our social media channels: